 These are also listed on a W-2.
 They are not subject to taxation.
 Neither are your health benefits, even though they appear on tax documents.
 There is some speculation that including health benefits on tax documents intend to facilitate eventual taxation.
 The more likely reason is so that the government can track health benefits for purpose of determining future laws, such as the implementation of the Cadillac Tax.

-Although employer-sponsored health coverage is not subject to taxation, the money you put into a flexible spending account (FSA) for medical purposes is.
-In 2013, a law went into effect placing a $2,500 limit of FSAs.
-Generally, the money placed in a FSA is pre-tax dollars.
-Now, any amount over the limit is subject to taxation as part of your regular income.
+Although employer-sponsored health coverage is not subject to taxation, the money you put into a flexible spending account (FSA) for medical purposes could be.
+As of 2022 the FSA contribution limit is set at $2,850.
+Generally, the money placed in a FSA is pre-tax dollars, however any amount over the limit is subject to taxation as part of your regular income.